Introduction

 - Variants: Accent only, with prefix, with suffix, full (prefix + accent + suffix)

-- Features: Configurable text sections with accent styling
+- Features: Semantic HTML with proper structure, configurable text sections with accent styling

 Shell